openhab/openhab-addons/bundles/org.openhab.binding.nanoleaf/README.md

 }
 ```

+If you define your device statically in the thing file, autodiscovery of the same thing is suppressed by using
+* the [address="..." ]  of the controller
+* and the [id=123] of the lightpanel
+in the bracket to identify the uniqueness of the discovered device.
+Therefore it is recommended to the give the controller a fixed ip address.

 Note: To generate the `authToken`:

 * On the Nanoleaf controller, hold the on-off button for 5-7 seconds until the LED starts flashing.